jolie/docs/tutorials/using-files.md

 }
 ```

 Note that it is important to import ```jolie from file import File```and embed   ```jolie   embed File as file ``` the into the  service from the standard library then it is sufficient to use operation `readFile@file` for reading from the file.
-The operation `readFile@File` requires the filename.
+The operation `readFile@file` requires the filename.
 The content is then stored into variable `response` and it can be easily printed out using `println@console`.

 ## Writing a file

 As for the reading of a file, writing a file uses the standard library `file` and in particular we exploit the operation `writeFile@file`.
 In the following we show a script which creates a file called `test.txt` and writes the string `this is a test message`.
-The full code of the example may be consulted [at this link](https://github.com/jolie/examples/tree/master/v1.10.x/Tutorials/using-files/writing-a-file)
+The full code of the example may be consulted [at this link](https://github.com/jolie/examples/tree/master/v1.10.x/tutorials/using-files/writing-a-file)

 ```jolie
 from file import File